soapbox-pub/rebased/README.md

 Elixir will also require `make` and probably other related software for building dependencies - in case you don't have them, get them via `apt install build-essential`

-NodeJS is available as `nodejs` package on Debian. `apt install nodejs`.
-Debian stable has 4.8.x version.
-If that does not work, use nodesource's repo https://github.com/nodesource/distributions#deb - version 5.x confirmed to work.

 ### Preparation

   * You probably want application to run as separte user - so create a new one: `adduser pleroma`, you can login as it via `su pleroma`